mmcatdb/mmcat/documentation/content/en/projectDocumentation/overview.md

 ### Security

-From the reasons mentioned above, the application doesn't use any security policy, meaning that it can be used by anybody without authorization.
-The only security mechanism is that the backend application doesn't expose passwords of the database accounts it uses to import data from.
+From the reasons mentioned above, the application does not use any security policy, meaning that it can be used by anybody without authorization.
+The only security mechanism is that the backend application does not expose passwords of the database accounts it uses to import data from.